iVis-at-Bilkent/cytoscape.js-fcose/README.md

   uniformNodeDimensions: false,
   // Whether to pack disconnected components - valid only if randomize: true
   packComponents: true,
-  // Layout step - all, transformed, enforced - for debug purpose only
+  // Layout step - all, transformed, enforced, cose - for debug purpose only
   step: "all",

   /* spectral layout options */